pybites/pybites.github.io-source/content/django-rest-tips-api.md

 	[Install]
 	WantedBy=multi-user.target

-And here I had some trouble: Gunicorn did not pick up env variables so Django would not get its `SECRET_KEY` etc. As per [this thread](https://www.digitalocean.com/community/questions/gunicorn-service-can-t-read-environment-variables) I tried `EnvironmentFile=/home/bob/.env` copying the variables from `venv/bin/activate` (argh).
+And here I had some trouble: Gunicorn did not pick up env variables so Django would not get its required `SECRET_KEY` etc.

+As per [this thread](https://www.digitalocean.com/community/questions/gunicorn-service-can-t-read-environment-variables) I tried `EnvironmentFile=/home/bob/.env` copying the variables from `venv/bin/activate` (argh).
 Even that did not work.

-So I ended up with adding them with multiple `-e` flags maing it less DRY (sigh), but hey we should configure this once hopefully (we can probably ditch them from the venv activation script now).
+So I ended up with adding them with multiple `-e` flags making it less DRY, although as all runs through `gunicorn` we might just ditch them from `venv/bin/activate` altogether.

-Set it in motion:
+To set this in motion:

 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ sudo systemctl start gunicorn.socket
 	bob@ubuntu-s-1vcpu-1gb-nyc1-01:~/tips_api$ sudo systemctl enable gunicorn.socket